open-biotech/bio-rtd/docs/source/user_guide/introduction.rst

 .. bokeh-plot:: ../../examples/documentation/tutorial_1e.py

+See :ref:`Features` section for features.

 See :ref:`Examples` section for more examples.

-See :ref:`Templates` section on how to set up specific unit operations.
+See :ref:`Templates` section on how to set up specific unit operation.

-See :ref:`Features` section for brief overview of individual unit operations.

 See :ref:`API Reference` for detailed info about parameters, attributes and methods for each unit operation.